takkun-mint/FallGuysTools/README.md

     ・ Fixed a problem in which the "Speed Slider X" was displaying an incorrect upper limit for clearing. <br>
     ・ Fixed an issue where switching to streaming mode did not switch properly. <br>
     ・ Fixed a problem that sometimes caused the timer to be misaligned. <br>

+  ○ 2.1.02 <br>
+    ・ The word "Qualified" was misspelled lol <br>
+        I feel very embarrassed.
+I have corrected everything, including the relevant sections.
+Thank you for the information. <br>